North Korea parades huge, new ICBM, but Kim Jong Un stresses deterrent nature

 “I also send warm regards to the Southern brethren with the same wish,” he added.
 “I look forward to the day when we will triumph over the health crisis and the North and the South will hold hands together.”

-North Korea’s relations with South Korea have nosedived since the collapse Hanoi summit between Trump and Kim in 2019, culminating in North Korea blowing up an Inter-Korean liaison office in the town of Kaesong in June.
+North Korea’s relations with South Korea have nosedived since the collapsed Hanoi summit between Trump and Kim in 2019, culminating in North Korea blowing up an inter-Korean liaison office in the town of Kaesong in June.

 Experts said that South Korean President Moon Jae-in, who has worked hard to foster closer ties between the two Koreas, will have been excited by those words and will hope they could presage a renewal of cooperation between the neighbors.